network overlays

 Virtual PortChannel

 Fabricpath Nexus uses Virtual PortChannel.
 Now, we have multiple active link capabilities, resulting in active-active forwarding paths.
-The vPC allows a more granular design over the standard port channeling that only allows you to terminate on one switch.
+The vPC allows a more granular design over standard port channeling, which only allows you to terminate on one switch.
 In addition, Cisco vPC enables a more flexible triangular design.
 Both aggregation technologies can use LACP for the control plane to negotiate the links.

 Virtual Device Context